Chapter 13 Store trade events and orders inside the database

 )

-The start_worker/1 is where the Registry will shine as we won’t need to check is there already a process running for that topic - we can leave that check to the Registry.
-If there’s a process already running for that topic it will just return a tuple starting with :error atom:
+The start_worker/1 is where the Registry will shine as we won’t need to check if there’s already a process running for that topic - we can leave that check to the Registry.

 # /apps/data_warehouse/lib/data_warehouse/subscriber/dynamic_supervisor.ex